 Rembrandt was fascinated with the internal lives of his subjects.
 Trying to imagine the internal life of Joseph must have intrigued Rembrandt as he painted this story several times.
 Rembrandt believed that a person’s appearance gave clues to their internal life and that he could paint in ways that would reveal the soul.
-So in this painting we have Rembrandt’s vision of Joseph’s soul.
+So in Rembrandt’s Dream of Saint Joseph we have Rembrandt’s vision of Joseph’s soul.

 We know that Joseph is asleep, as he’s having a dream, yet, he appears to be in prayer.
 His head is bowed, his hands are clasped, and his wrinkled brow and countenance make him look weary.
 Sitting upright, he doesn’t appear to be in a comfortable position for sleep.
 Mary by contrast, wrapped in her voluminous blue cloak is reclined back onto the hay, and Joseph.
 He is there supporting, protecting her.